heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 }
 ```

-## Example Usage with Local Source
+## Example Usage with Local Source Directory

+Ideal for quickly iterating local development, or creating a monorepo of multiple apps combined with a single Terraform config.

 ```hcl
 resource "heroku_app" "foobar" {